nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

         For all parameters' descriptions, see the
         :py:class:`~circuitpython_nrf24l01.rf24.RF24` class' constructor documentation.

-.. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.mac
+.. autoproperty:: circuitpython_nrf24l01.fake_ble.FakeBLE.mac

    You can set this attribute using a 6-byte `int` or `bytearray`.
 If this is set to `None`, then a random 6-byte address is generated.

-.. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.name
+.. autoproperty:: circuitpython_nrf24l01.fake_ble.FakeBLE.name

     This is not required.
 In fact, setting this attribute will subtract from the available payload length (in bytes).
 Set this attribute to `None` to